 Its report finds significant variation in uptake across England

-Why you should read this article: » To increase your awareness of the patient identification...
+Why you should read this article: • To understand the post-operative monitoring requirements...

-Why you should read this article: » To understand the aspects of assessment and...
+Why you should read this article: • To understand the effects of disease-related...

-Why you should read this article: » To recognise the role that nurses and the environment in...
+Why you should read this article: » To improve your awareness of the causes of delirium in...

-Why you should read this article: » To ensure your knowledge of the common indications and...
+Why you should read this article: » To improve your knowledge of the causes and risk factors...

-Why you should read this article: » To understand the human and system factors involved in...
+Why you should read this article: • To understand the needs of people who are experiencing...

 Reflect on what you have learned from a CPD article and gain a certificate of learning

 A mum explains how the Brookside Adolescent Inpatient team gave hope to her transgender son